-Cyrus Highsmith is a letter drawer, teacher, author, and graphic artist.
-His type foundry, Occupant Fonts, offers dozens of his original typefaces.
-He teaches type design at Rhode Island School of Design.
+Cyrus is a letter drawer, teacher, author, and graphic artist.
+He teaches type design at Rhode Island School of Design (RISD).
 He wrote and illustrated the acclaimed primer Inside Paragraphs: Typographic Fundamentals.
 In 2015, he received the Gerrit Noordzij Prize for extraordinary contributions to the fields of type design, typography, and type education.
 In 2017, he became Creative Director for Latin Type Development at Morisawa USA.
 He goes to bed very early.

 Cem is a Turkish graphic designer, type designer and educator.
 He holds a BS in Marketing Communications from Emerson College and an MFA in Graphic Design from the Rhode Island School of Design.
 He teaches at both undergraduate and graduate levels at RISD.
 Outside of Occupant Fonts, he continues his own studio practice as a member of the Design Office.
 His favorite color is yellow.

 June is a graphic and type designer based in New York City.
 After graduating from Cornell University with a BA in Art History, she studied graphic design at Parsons The New School and later RISD, where she received her master’s degree and now teaches.
 In addition to fonts, she enjoys graphic design and lettering projects.
 Her work has been recognized by Type Directors Club, Art Directors Club, Communication Arts, and more.
 She was not born in June.

 Marie is a type designer, graphic designer, and programmer.
 In addition to designing type, she works on tool engineering at Occupant Fonts.
 She also collaborates with a range of organizations as a designer/developer.
 Marie holds an MFA in Graphic Design from RISD and a BA in Interdisciplinary Studies from the University of Chicago.